sunfounder/fusion-hat/docs/source/index.rst

 ..     :align: center

-The **Fusion HAT Series** is a collection of powerful and developer-friendly expansion boards designed to unlock the full potential of the Raspberry Pi in robotics and automation projects.
-Whether you're an educator, maker, or professional developer, the Fusion HAT series provides the essential hardware foundation to rapidly build smart, interactive robots—from autonomous vehicles to voice-controlled assistants.
+The **Fusion HAT+** is a powerful and developer-friendly expansion board designed to unlock the full potential of the Raspberry Pi in robotics and automation projects.
+Whether you're an educator, maker, or professional developer, Fusion HAT+ provides the essential hardware foundation to rapidly build smart, interactive robots—from autonomous vehicles to voice-controlled assistants.

-Each board in the series features an onboard MCU, extending the Raspberry Pi’s capabilities with additional PWM outputs and ADC inputs.
+This board features an onboard MCU, extending the Raspberry Pi’s capabilities with additional PWM outputs and ADC inputs.
 Integrated motor drivers, audio modules, and user-friendly debugging features make development smoother and more efficient.
-From basic motion control to advanced voice interaction, the Fusion HAT series grows with your project needs.
+From basic motion control to advanced voice interaction, Fusion HAT+ grows with your project needs.

-**Key Features Across the Series:**
+**Key Features**

 * **Microcontroller-based control** for enhanced PWM/ADC support
 * **Motor drivers** for flexible mobility